#1 Alternative to Meta Workplace.

 Managing Director EDEKA Paul

-McDonald's Germany: humanised digitalization
+McDonald's Germany: humanised digitalisation

 Without an employee app